peterhinch/micropython-radio/radio-fast/README.md

 Class Master
 ~~~~~~~~~~~~

-This is subclassed from RadioFast which is subclassed from NRF24L01 in nrf24l01.py.
+The class hierarchy is Master-RadioFast-NRF24L01 (in nrf24l01.py).

 Constructor

-This takes two mandatory arguments, a ``RadioConfig`` object and a ``MessagePair`` object.
-The former
+This takes one mandatory argument, a ``RadioConfig`` object.
+This (defined in ``config.py``) details
-(defined in ``config.py``) details the connections to the nRF24l01 module and channel in use.
-The latter
+the connections to the nRF24l01 module and channel in use.
-contains the messages to be exchanged between the devices, again defined in ``config.py``.

 method exchange()

-No arguments.
-Attempts to send a message to the slave and accept a response.
+Argument: ``msg_send`` a message for transmission.
+Attempts to send it to the slave and returns a response.

 Results.

-On success, returns a ``ToMaster`` message object.
+On success, returns a ``ToMaster`` message instance with contents unpacked from the byte stream.
 On timeout returns None.

 Class Slave
 ~~~~~~~~~~~

-This is subclassed from RadioFast which is subclassed from NRF24L01 in nrf24l01.py.
+The class hierarchy is Slave-RadioFast-NRF24L01 (in nrf24l01.py).

 Constructor

-This takes two mandatory arguments, a ``RadioConfig`` object and a ``MessagePair`` object.
-The former (defined in ``config.py``) details the connections to the nRF24l01 module and channel in use.
-The latter contains the messages to be exchanged between the devices, again defined in ``config.py``.
+This takes one mandatory argument, a ``RadioConfig`` object.
+This (defined in ``config.py``) details the connections to the nRF24l01 module and channel in use.

 method exchange()

+Arguments:
+1. The message for transmission.
-Argument ``block`` Boolean, default False.
+2. ``block`` Boolean, default True.
 Determines whether ``exchange()`` waits for a transmission from the master (blocking transfer) or returns immediately with a status.
 If a message is received from the master it is unpacked.
-The return message is packed and transmitted to the master.

 Results.

-On success, returns a ``FromMaster`` message object.
+On success, returns an unpacked ``FromMaster`` message object.
 On timeout returns None.
 If no data has been sent (nonblocking read only) returns False.